Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce RTX 2080 Ti should be 23% quicker than the Radeon R9 Nano overall, due to its higher data rate. (explain)
+Memory BandwidthPerformance-wise, the GeForce RTX 2080 Ti should theoretically be quite a bit better than the Radeon R9 Nano overall. (explain)

-Texel RateThe GeForce RTX 2080 Ti is much (more or less 43%) more effective at AF than the Radeon R9 Nano. (explain)
+Texel RateThe GeForce RTX 2080 Ti is much (about 43%) faster with regards to AF than the Radeon R9 Nano. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison